MicrosoftDocs/minecraft-creator/creator/Documents/NPCDialogue.md

 ## The Scene File

-The scene file is a json file located inside the “dialogue” folder in the root directory of your behavior pack that contains all the information needed for your branching dialogue.
+The scene file is a json file located inside the **dialogue** folder in the root directory of your behavior pack (%localappdata%\Packages\Microsoft.MinecraftUWP_8wekyb3d8bbwe\LocalState\games\com.mojang\development_behavior_packs\<your behavior pack folder>) that contains all the information needed for your branching dialogue.
 You can create as many scene files as you need.
 You can create a scene file for each NPC in your world or create a scene file for each chapter of your narrative, or you can simply have one scene file for the world - the choice is completely up to you as the branching dialogue feature will read all files in the dialogue folder, regardless of how you decided to organize them.

 ### Properties